HittyGubby/TNOCreator/README.md

 - [x] Auto set top priority on window click

 - [x] Translatable and componentized panel widgets for customization

-I really HATE separating HTML with CSS, just bringing out so much inconvenience (especially for simple sites like this one)

-... so if any of you guys want to refactor due to this, fork and dont send PR...

-(technically i can just spam it to random free chatbot... but simply wait for main part to complete first..?)

 ### Credits: